 Customer service options (chat, message, phone number) are available at every stage from the home page, to product pages through to the shopping cart.
 James Allen goes even further, as they realize that a purchase of their product requires an extraordinary leap of faith – they offer “real time jewel inspection” with a certified gemologist.
 All of these efforts show how much the brand values the trust of its shoppers and lets customers know that the company will stand behind their products.

 5. Security and payment options – The “accredited business” logo is visible from the home page, denoting a secure and trusted transaction.
-Shoppers have the option to pay via Paypal, credit card, wire transfer, company financing, or 3 interest-free installments using Splitit.
+Shoppers have the option to pay via Paypal, credit card, wire transfer, company financing, or 3 installments using Splitit.

 6. Get social – The text and link, “Spark your imagination with these recently purchased engagement rings” proves to shoppers that others have walked down this path before, with great results.
 It provides peace of mind while igniting excitement.